 A weed barrier is a type of material that is placed along edging, flower beds, vegetable gardens, and under rock installations to help prevent grass and other weeds from growing up around plantings.

-Why Use a Weed Barrier?
+Why Use a Weed Blocking Fabric (Weed Barrier)?

 • Landscaping professionals use weed barrier between plantings to keep their landscaping projects looking fresh and tidy for months after installing flower beds without the need for intensive daily or weekly weeding sessions.